yatingw24/food_recall/README.md

 ### Data Cleaning and Analysis
 1. By grouping data by type of product, I found that food, compared to other products such as drugs or biologics, composed 40 percent of recalls.
 2. Because reasons for recall are logged and curated in inconsistent structure and format, I need to extract the keyword, such as "unspecified", "undeclared", "listeria", "salmonella", "contamination", "toxic"...., and clustering them into multiple primary categories.
 Given that cases related to salmonella and listeria are already pervasive, they stood as two individual categories.
-3. Within the category of 'Labeling Issue', I used regular expression to further differentiate what speicifc labeling error is.
+3. Within the category of 'Labeling Issue', I used regular expression to further differentiate what speicifc labeling error is, i.e. whether it is due to undeclared gluten or dairy ingredients, etc.
+4.

 ### Data Vizs & Graphics